 While the pandemic has sharpened our individual focus on our physical health, the crisis within the crisis—the pandemic and calls for social and racial justice amid a recent election—have exacerbated the mental health and wellbeing of many.
 To put it into perspective, research has indicated that loneliness and extended social isolation are twice as harmful to physical and mental health as obesity.

 Recognizing the impact of such challenging circumstances on mental health and wellbeing, Los Angeles County recently launched the Public Partnership Wellbeing Line for its employees to offer support, information, and connection to resources as needed—and of course, confidentially to maintain the privacy of callers.
 Individuals seeking help will be connected to a mental health and wellbeing helpline specialist who is there to offer support through the most difficult of moments.

-Meet Alejandra Vargas, a Student Assistant 4, one of the helpline specialists who have been serving the wellness needs of the employees of Los Angeles County.
+Meet Alejandra Vargas, 2nd-Year UCLA MSW Intern, one of the helpline specialists who have been serving the wellness needs of the employees of Los Angeles County.

 Alejandra has been working in the mental health field for 7 years.
 Her introduction to mental health began as she was completing her bachelor’s degree in Latin American/Latinx Studies.
 But it wasn’t until she stepped into her role managing a suicide prevention hotline in California’s Central Coast, Alejandra knew she found her niche.